DIFFICULTY

 OVERVIEW

-At the base camp, we offer accommodation with amenities like hot showers, internet services, twin sharing rooms, and delicious vegetarian and non-vegetarian food, which is rare at base camps worldwide.
-The Khumbu region boasts some of the world’s highest mountains, including Cho Oyu, Lhotse, Nuptse, Makalu, and Ama Dablam.
-With over 200 peaks higher than 6,000 meters, this is the most intensive mountain region on Earth.
+At Everest Base Camp, we provide accommodations with rare amenities for such a high-altitude setting, including hot showers, internet access, twin-sharing rooms, and delicious vegetarian and non-vegetarian meals.
+The Khumbu region is home to some of the world’s highest peaks, such as Cho Oyu, Lhotse, Nuptse, Makalu, and Ama Dablam.
+With over 200 peaks above 6,000 meters, it is the most spectacular mountain region on Earth.

-We provide climbing dry fit t-shirts upon reaching base camp, buffs upon summiting either Mt Nangkarshang or Kalapatthar, and summit certificates upon return.
-Outstanding performance may also earn hikers an Everest Base Camp Trekker’s Badge.
+Trekkers receive a climbing dry-fit t-shirt upon reaching base camp, a buff for summiting either Mt.
+Nangkarshang or Kalapatthar, and a summit certificate upon returning.
+Those who show outstanding performance may also earn an Everest Base Camp Trekker’s Badge.

 ROUTE MAP